izotx/zenbot/README.md

 `./zenbot launch map --backfill reduce server run --config 'path to config'`

-To see live data on the screen change the config_defaults.js and set
+To see live data on the screen change the config_defaults.js and set to true c.trade_log = true
+    c.trade_reducer_log = true